jakobzhao/noise_complaints/readme.md

 document.getElementsByClassName("cesium-widget-credits")[0].style.visibility = "hidden";
 ```

-Except the legend, you can add on more descriptive information about this web map.
-I add a title in the lobster font (which I really like), a short paragraph of description, and the credits.
+In addition to the legend, you can add on more descriptive information about this web map.
+I added a title in the lobster font (which I really like), a short paragraph describing the map, and the proper credits.

 ```html
 <div class="legend">